karo-yousefi/vanilla-js-projects/README.md

 ---

 7. Music Player
 > A simplistic music player, You can move forward/backward each track.
-Changing the song updates the title, artist and the cover art.
+Changing the song updates the title, artist, and cover art. <br>
-> Key Skills: Working with audio in JS
+> Key Skills: Working with audio in JS <br>
+> Musics in this project by [LHSchiptunes](https://www.youtube.com/@LHSchiptunes)

 ![music-player](./media/music-player.gif)